eLearning-BS23/moodle-paygw_portwallet/README.md

 PortWallet is a payment gateway that allows merchants to expand their businesses online.
 Your customers will be able to buy products online with ease and security.
 Payments can be made with local and international debit or credit cards.

 PortWallet is the best and simplest way to accept payments online in Bangladesh.
 PortWallet aims to expand the infrastructure of internet commerce by making it easy to process transactions and manage an online business.
-For more detail about `SSLCOMMERZ` please visit https://www.portwallet.com/.
+For more detail about `PORTWALET` please visit https://www.portwallet.com/.

 ![visa-master-card-bkash-nexus-logo](https://user-images.githubusercontent.com/97436713/153133264-a3bc6cd4-d7f9-4cf2-a7ee-7522753c9c60.png)